enourbakhsh/SkyLink/README.md

 ```

 ## Common Issues
 This package takes advantage of `f-strings` which were introduced with Python 3.6.
-In older python versions, an f-string will result in a syntax error.
+In order python versions, an f-string will result in a syntax error.

 Make sure you have an updated version of `setuptools` before installing `SkyLink`.
 A simple `pip install setuptools -U` does it for you.